enamourous/tp/docs/UserGuide.md

 - Recorded CCA shirt payments
 - Verified and corrected payment records
 - Used `undo` to revert a mistaken edit
+- Checked the summary of payments and grand total

-All without his hands ever leaving the keyboard or opening an EXCEL spreadsheet. 📊
+**All without his hands ever leaving the keyboard or opening an EXCEL spreadsheet!**

 <box type="tip" seamless>